lukmanr/CLVPipelines/README.md

 The dataset used in the tutorial is based on the publicly available [Online Retail Data Set](http://archive.ics.uci.edu/ml/datasets/Online+Retail) from the UCI Machine Learning Repository.

 The original dataset was preprocessed to conform to the above schema and uploaded to a public GCP bucket as `gs://clv-datasets/transactions/transactions.cv`.
-You need to copy this file to a public bucket in *your* project.
+You need to copy this file to a bucket in *your* project.

-#### Create a regional GCS bucket
 At this time AutoML Tables can only read from a regional bucket in the same region as AutoML Tables service.
 As of this writing, the only region supported by AutoML Tables is `us-central1`.

 *For now we will make the bucket public.
 TBD - finalize security between GKE, KFP, AutoML, Dataproc and BigQuery.*